-Effective August 1, 2008, the voluntary long-term care plan provides long-term care if you or your eligible dependents suffer a chronic illness.
+The voluntary long-term care plan provides long-term care if you or your eligible Dependents suffer a chronic illness.
 If you choose to enroll in the plan, then you are responsible for the entire cost of the plan.
 Details of coverage and costs are available on the Benefits US website at www.ebenefitsUS.com.